bianco-e/combine-and-survive/readme.md

 * Create css variables to manage sizes and colors

 ### IDEAS:
+* Add natural phenomens like rain, wind, flood that affect the cards in the board
 * Add actions if specific cards are next to each other (Bull next to Sprout would eat it, Worm next to Apple would rotten it)
 * Make bull poop after certain seconds alive
 * Add wild Bird appearing after X secs Bread/Worm is crafted and eats it